jaigouk/storm/README.md

 ### Use the Metric Yourself
 The similarity-based metrics (i.e., ROUGE, entity recall, and heading entity recall) are implemented in [eval/metrics.py](eval/metrics.py).

-For rubric grading, we use the [prometheus-13b-v1.0](https://huggingface.co/prometheus-eval/prometheus-13b-v1.0) introduced in [this paper](https://arxiv.org/abs/2310.08491). [eval/evaluation_prometheus.py](eval/evaluation_prometheus.py) provides the entry point of using the metric.
+For rubric grading, we use the [prometheus-13b-v1.0](https://huggingface.co/kaist-ai/prometheus-13b-v1.0) introduced in [this paper](https://arxiv.org/abs/2310.08491). [eval/evaluation_prometheus.py](eval/evaluation_prometheus.py) provides the entry point of using the metric.

 ## Contributions
 If you have any questions or suggestions, please feel free to open an issue or pull request.
 We welcome contributions to improve the system and the codebase!

 Contact person: [Yijia Shao](mailto:shaoyj@stanford.edu) and [Yucheng Jiang](mailto:yuchengj@stanford.edu)

-## Acknowledgement
-We would like to thank Wikipedia for their excellent open-source content.
-The FreshWiki dataset is sourced from Wikipedia, licensed under the Creative Commons Attribution-ShareAlike (CC BY-SA) license.

-We are very grateful to [Michelle Lam](https://michelle123lam.github.io/) for designing the logo for this project and [Dekun Ma](https://dekun.me) for leading the UI development.

 ## Citation
 Please cite our paper if you use this code or part of it in your work: